exonum/exonum-doc/src/advanced/node-management.md

 `SerializedTransaction` is an array of bytes in the Protobuf [serialization format](../architecture/serialization.md#principles-of-using-protobuf-serialization).

+### TransactionInfo

+`TransactionInfo` is a JSON object with the following fields:

+- **tx_hash**: Hash
+  Array of bytes of a transaction serialized according to the Protobuf serialization format.
+- **service_id**: integer
+  ID of the service where belongs the transaction.

 ### Content

 `Content` is a JSON object with the following fields:

+- **service_id**: integer
+  ID of the service where belongs the transaction.
 - **debug**: object
   Transaction in the deserialized format.
 - **message**: SerializedTransaction